 Distributed execution provides location transparency because, once a Master File and Access File have been generated, end users can access data in the data source without knowing where it resides.
 You can manipulate data sources described with SUFFIX=EDA as if they were local.
-The data returned by an EDA server can be converted to any format supported by FOCUS.
+The data returned by a server can be converted to any format supported by FOCUS.

-Generally, you need to create Master and Access Files only once, and it is only necessary to regenerate them if the structure of the data source on the server changes.
+Generally, you create Master and Access Files only once.
+It is necessary to regenerate them only if the structure of the data source on the server changes.